theycallmeswift/theycallmeswift.github.com/_posts/2013-02-01-the-elements-of-a-good-api-demo.md

 science.
 And there's a reason for that.
 The thing that people often don't realize is that this demo is the product of dozens of iterations.
 I've been carefully optimizing it for a while now, trying to take full advantage of every precious second I get.
-Which leads me to my first point.
+Here are a couple of tips I've learned along the way that you can use to optimize your own demo.

 ## Know your audience.